puppetlabs/puppetdb/acceptance/README.md

 ## Beaker Specific Options

-These options are only environment variables, and are specific to the `test:beaker` rake task.
+These options are only environment variables, and are specific to the `beaker:acceptance` rake task.

 ###`BEAKER_TYPE`